Key finding

 async def current_value(self, entity: str, relation: str) -> Finding | None: ...

-Both implementations (ChromaDB and Graphiti + Neo4j) call the same Memory class, so the loop never knows which backend it's talking to.
-This makes it a controlled experiment.
+Both implementations (ChromaDB and Graphiti + Neo4j) call this same Memory class, so the loop never knows which backend it's talking to.

 The eval harness